 - Comprehensive and other Skills Workshops

-VOC Crew Leader Training: This training is exclusively for those interested in crew leading volunteers on VOC projects and and uses the OSI Crew Leadership for Trails Curriculum.
+VOC Crew Leader Training: This training is exclusively for those interested in leading volunteer crews on VOC projects and uses the OSI Crew Leadership for Trails Curriculum.
 In addition to learning the fundamentals of successful volunteer crew management for the construction and maintenance of sustainable trails, participants will gain an understanding of how VOC projects function and the role in which a VOC crew leader plays.
-Through classroom sessions, field exercises and role playing, you'll learn leadership strategies and techniques, tool use, and safety.
+Through classroom sessions, field exercises and role-playing, you'll learn leadership strategies and techniques, tool use, and safety.
 All trainees will receive a crew leader manual, a set of quick reference cards, and other materials that make for a fun and rewarding experience.
-This training is best for individuals that have had experience working on volunteer outdoor stewardship projects.
-It is intended for volunteers interested in becoming a VOC crew leader, and prior participation in at least one VOC project is recommended.
+This training is best for individuals that have experience working on volunteer outdoor stewardship projects and prior participation in at least one VOC project is recommended.

-Outdoor Stewardship Institute Instructor Training: Kickstart your outdoor career!
-Learn to teach participants the Outdoor Stewardship Training (OSI) curriculum and lesson plans to be able to successfully lead the Crew Leadership for Trails course.
+OSI Crew Leader Instructor Training: Kickstart your outdoor career!
+Learn to teach participants the OSI curriculum and lesson plans to be able to successfully lead the Crew Leadership for Trails course.
 All trainees will receive an instructor manual, copies of the Recommended Trail Terminology for Colorado, and other teaching tools.
-This workshop is recommended for individuals who have previously completed an OSI Crew Leadership for Trails workshop or who have siginificant experience in volunteer leadership and land stewardship.
+This workshop is recommended for individuals who have previously completed an OSI Crew Leadership for Trails workshop or who have significant experience in volunteer leadership and land stewardship.
 Participants must be crew leaders with VOC, an equivalent agency, or have significant field experience.

-Working with Youth in Outdoor Stewardship Webinar Training: This webinar will provide participants with skills and tools that actively engage youth in the outdoors.
-Learn about team building, developmental stages, comfort zones, appropriate outdoor stewardship activities, motivating youth, and more.
-Come prepared to have fun and learn new games and icebreakers to fill your "toolbox."
+Working with Youth in Outdoor Stewardship: This course provides participants with i provide participants with information and tools that actively engage youth in the outdoors and plan youth outdoor volunteer projects.
+Trainees learn about team building, developmental stages, comfort zones, planning appropriate outdoor volunteer activities for all ages, motivating youth, and more.

 Adult CPR & First Aid Training: What's more important than being able to provide life-saving care in cardiac, breathing, and First Aid?
 Such skills are easy to learn and using them can have an incredible impact!
 This course covers Adult CPR, AED, and First Aid for a universally applicable certification.
 Signs and symptoms of common injuries and illnesses are shown in sample scenarios and accompanied by the recommended steps to aid the patient while emergency medical services are en route.

-Custom Trainings: Don’t quite see what you’re looking for?
+Custom Trainings: Don’t see what you’re looking for?
 We can customize our curriculum to better suit your specific needs.
 Contact Dan Williams at 303-715-1010, ext.
-117 or email@example.com to find out more.
+117 to find out more.